 - A. Landmark Properties.
 Projects on parcels with a historic resource shall be subject to review for consistency with the Secretary of the Interior's Standards. - B. Transition Massing.
 Projects sharing a property line with a designated historic resource are subject to the following modified standards, see Figure 6.1-7. - Street Setbacks.
 The minimum street setback shall be an average of the minimum setback in Map 6.1-4 and that of the resource for a minimum of 20 feet from the shared property line.
 If between two resources, the street setback shall be an average of the setbacks of the two resources. - 2.
 Interior Setbacks.
 The minimum interior setback shall be equal to that of the historic resource or 15 feet, whichever is less.
-No setback is required where the resource is built to the shared property line. - Streetwall Height.
+No setback is required where the resource is built to the shared property line. - 3.
+Streetwall Height.
 A maximum streetwall height shall not exceed the height of the historic resource for a minimum of 20 feet from the shared property line.
-A stepback with a minimum depth of 10 feet is required above this height, measured from the modified minimum street setback.
+A stepback with a minimum depth of 10 feet is required above this height, measured from the modified minimum street setback. - 4.
+Interior Stepbacks.
+Projects shall not be located within an encroachment plane sloping upward and inward at a 30-degree angle measured from the vertical, commencing 15 feet above the existing grade at the property line.
+This plane is not applicable if the resource is built to the shared property line.